Milenaafeworki/house_sale_model/README.md

 # King's County House Sale Prediction

-In this project I'm going to analyze the King's County housing data set listing various data points for property sales in the King's County area of Washington (centered around Seattle).
-I will be using Linear Regression to identify the most influential variables controlling sale price.
-For the purposes of this exercise, I will be working from the position as a consultant to a hypothetical Real Estate Agency interested in single falmily homes in the Seattle area.
-I will be using the OSEMN (Obtain, Scrub, Explore, Model, Interpret) Data Science process in this project.
+In this project I will be working from the position as a consultant for a hypothetical Real Estate Agency interested in single falmily homes in the Seattle area.
+King's County housing data set lists various data points for property sales in the King's County area of Washington.
+Using the OSEMN (Obtain, Scrub, Explore, Model, Interpret) Data Science process and linear regression, we will take a look at the most influential variables controlling sales price.

 ## The Business Problem

 The King's County data shows various figures of features for house sold in 2014 and 2015.
-As a consultant, I will try and identify the significant factors affecting the sale price of homes, so the agency could have a finest structure of how much a house entering the market would cost according to these specific factors.
-These factors will include location of the house, living area, number of bedrooms, grade/condition of the house etc. Such conceptual information could increase the agency's ability to provide valuable knowledge and information at each step for the clients while also coming up with an unbiased valuation of their home and help set a listing/buying price.
+As a consultant, I will try and identify the significant factors affecting the sale price of homes, so the agency could have a finest structure of how much a house entering the market would cost according to these specific features.
+These features will include location of the house, living area, number of bedrooms, grade/condition of the house etc. Such conceptual information could increase the agency's ability to provide valuable knowledge and information at each step for the clients while also coming up with an unbiased valuation of their home and help set a listing/buying price.

 ## The OSMEN Process